bmo00/neptunoplus-status/arcade/cores-missing.md

-# netUNO+ FPGA report: Cores missing
+# neptUNO+ FPGA report: Cores missing

 **📄 Description:** This report provides an overview of the arcade cores cores missing for the **neptUNO+** FPGA.